FineUploader/server-examples/readme.md

 This repository contains server-side examples for users of Widen's Fine Uploader javascript library.

+For guidelines useful when integrating your server-side code with Fine Uploader, see the [server-side notes and guidelines readme](https://github.com/Widen/fine-uploader/blob/master/docs/server.md) in the Fine Uploader repository.

 <br/>
 #### Support ####
 The examples in the server directory, with the exception of the Java & PHP examples, were not provided by the those associated